Skip Navigation or Skip to Content

 Instructor: Terry Crooks, Nicole Cutsforth

 Learn the basics of dog obedience, how to properly administer handler techniques and understand fundamental dog psychology.
 This class will present opportunities to handle dogs in a variety of situations and distractions.
-Handlers will be given the opportunity to take the AKC Canine Good Citizen test (a nationally recognized dog socialization test0 at the last class.
+Handlers will be given the opportunity to take the AKC Canine Good Citizen test (a nationally recognized dog socialization test at the last class.

 Class will meet on Sundays in Libby outdoors at the Fred Brown Riverside Pavilion.
 Dates may change depending on weather conditions.
 Dress accordingly.